neondatabase/neon/docs/rfcs/025-generation-numbers.md

 numbers are quite simple, and only require access to some persistent and linerizable storage (such as a database).

-Building this into the control plane is proposed as a least-effort option to exploit existing infrastructure and enable updating attachment generations in the same transaction as updating the `Project` itself, but it is not mandatory: this "Generation API" could be built as a microservice.
+Building this into the control plane is proposed as a least-effort option to exploit existing infrastructure and implement generation number issuance in the same transaction that mandates it (i.e., the transaction that updates the `Project` assignment to another pageserver).
+However, this is not mandatory: this "Generation Number Issuer" could be built as a microservice.
 In practice, we will write such a miniature service anyway, to enable E2E pageserver/compute testing without control plane.